Gratitude: The William Perkin Etiquette

 - As we have the highest expectations of our students, sanctions will be enforced for poor behaviour.
 Each negative point given to a student equates to a same-day 15-minute after-school detention.

-- If a student misbehaves in same-day detention, they will be given an SLT detention until 5.30pm the following Friday.
+- If a student misbehaves in same-day detention, they will be given an SLT detention until 5.30pm.

-- If a student receives negative points on more than three occasions during the week, they will also receive an additional detention until 5.00pm that Friday.
+- If a student receives negative points on more than four occasions during the week, they will also receive an additional detention until 5.00pm on Friday.

 - If students received 10 or more negative points during a single week, parents will be informed as the student will be at risk of exclusion.